telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

-### Telefonica SIM Card
+### Telefónica SIM Card
-This little one makes you enjoy all the advantages of the Telefonica network.
+This little one makes you enjoy all the advantages of the Telefónica network.
 Take care of her, she will be your partner into the IoT world.

 :heavy_exclamation_mark:  Note that to insert it into the Arduino board you will need the microSIM format